-The Radio Test option on the System Functions menu is used to broadcast a short message through the speaker and through the radio.
-Using this option lets you verify that the speaker and radio are working correctly.
+The Radio Test option is used to broadcast a short message through the speaker and through the radio.
+Using this option lets you verify that the speaker and radio are working properly.

-At single-track sites, the text of the message is usually "Testing, U P Detector, milepost (milepost number), testing, one, two, three, four, five, four, three, two, one, testing, detector out."
-At multitrack sites, the text of the message is usually "Testing, U P Detector, milepost (milepost number), track (track designation), testing, one, two, three, four, five, four, three, two, one, testing, detector out."
+At single-track sites, the text of the message is "Testing, U P Detector, milepost, (milepost number), testing, one, two, three, four, five, four, three, two, one, testing."
+At double-track sites, the text of the message is "Testing, U P Detector, milepost, (milepost number), track (track designation), testing, one, two, three, four, five, four, three, two, one, testing."